Radios A thru E

 Standard hifi web site shot to make it look impressive, though I'm sure noone is fooled.
 As it's actually quite modest inside.
 I think it makes only a couple watts of output power.
 But that's okay, as I don't blast my music.

 I decided that I could use the speaker leads as a simple dipole antenna for FM.
 As stereo speakers are located several feet apart horizontally, and the speaker wires that feed them will look like a VHF dipole antenna. .
 I added a pair of bifilar wound coils to act as RF transformer at 100MHz between the audio output amp and the speaker jacks.
 I used twisted pairs from an ethernet cable (the insulation is good for RF work).
 And put both coils end to end, to act as a simgle RF transformer.
 Half the winding wires are at audio ground, and I connect the ends of those wires (at the jacks, where there will be received RF energy from FM radio stations) to the FM antenna input of the tuner section of this receiver.
 The other half are the wires that carry the audio output signals to drive the speakers.
 These I bifilar wound to avoid shorting out the RF.
 Two 0.001uF caps on the audio outputs to ground bypass any remainding RF to ground.
 That RF energy gets added along with the above mentioned RF energy to the antenna.
-Used a pin header from a PC to act as a terminal strip, to hold the cap connections still.
+Used a terminal strip, to hold the cap connections still.
 I used some aluminum foil on a section of the steel chassis next to the coil to keep the steel from absorbing the RF energy from this antenna coil.
 Same reason why aluminum was used for the housing around IF transformers in tube radios (ones in solid state sets use copper).

 This set still seemed a bit deaf on FM.
 Swapped out the FM RF amp transistor for one that used to run in an amp at 2.4GHz.
 Should work just fine at 0.1GHz, aka 100MHz.
 In its old circuit, the base was the RF input, emitter RF ground and collector RF output.
 These stay the same in its new home.
 The below tester showed that the old transistor had an hFE around 78, and the new one about 125.
 Gave me some more sensitivity.
 As the pinout pattern of the little white pill is much different than a TO92 transistor I still was able to get the base and collector leads thru the circuit board holes and used a short piece of wire to connect the emitter leads to the emitter thru hole.
 The emitter lead trace is a little long, but the board layout has it that way.
 An Infineon app note "6 GHz band LNA application circuits, figure 2" suggests that this trace may be functioning as an inductive emitter degeneration microstrip line.
 I tried bypassing the emitter closer to this transistor, but it went unstable, disabling FM reception.
 So it seems this transistor wants this degeneration.
 The old transistor may have wanted this too.
 Below is the package outline.
 To select the best emitter resistor, I did it a crude way.
 Used a 1K trimpot as the emitter resistor and while listening to a weak FM station, adjusted this trimpot to get best reception.
 Checked other stations for good reception.
 After finding a good trimpot setting, removed it, measured it and used a similar value fixed resistor.
 300 ohms.

 Additionally I decided to try changing the transistors in the FM IF strip.
 I desoldered one transistor from the IF strip. and using one of these testers (pictured below) determined the pattern of the base, collector and emitter pins, and the hFE gain.
 Which seemed a bit low.
 Normally most circuits are designed to not much care about hFE, but in an IF amp stage the enitter is RF bypassed to ground, so the gain at RF frequencies will be more dependent on hFE.
-I used machined IC sockets I cut up to accept leaded transistors, so I could try other transistors from my junk box that tested with higher Hfe.
+I used Augat style machined IC sockets I cut up to accept leaded transistors, so I could try other transistors from my junk box that tested with higher Hfe.
 Makes swapping candidates easier, without destroying the rather fragine Japanese circuit board.
 Good thing I did, as some transistors I tried didn't work too well to not at all at 10.7MHz.
 But did find ones that did work at higher gain than the original transistor did.
 Tempted by success, I did 2 more IF stages.
 The FM gain is a little higher, and I checked the AM gain.
 As two of the three transistors I swapped are used in both AM and FM, I wanted to be sure the AM wasn't messed up.
 Found that AM has higher gain on weak AM stations without distorting the local flamethrowers.

 this one in 1996